cgwire/kitsu/README.md

 We apply software craftsmanship principles as much as possible.
 We love coding and consider strong qualities and good developer experience to matter a lot.
-Our extensive experience allows studios to get better at producing software and focus more on the artistic work.
+Our extensive experience allows studios to get better at managing production and doing software.
+They can focus more on the artistic work.

+ocus more on the artistic work.

 Visit [cg-wire.com](https://cg-wire.com) for more information.